danielyang21/MysticTutor/readme.txt

 Relevant files:
 1. COMP3005 - Project Description.pdf, this is the pdf of the English description of my database
 2. MTG ER.pdf, this is the pdf of the ER diagram of my database
-3. reliquary_tower.db, this is the database files
+3. reliquary_tower.db, this is the database file
 4. readme.txt, the current file, which has the YouTube demonstration link and execution instructions